 These are just a small selection of some of the projects taking place around the world.
 However, they highlight the importance of crowdfunding and the difference that renewable energy can make to communities.

 In the UK alone, more and more people are investing in crowdfunding projects.
 However, France is leading the way in crowdfunding with Germany following closely behind.
 All of this proves that crowdfunding has serious potential.

 The “Crowdfunding Renewable Energy” eBook from the European Union claims that over 1,000 investors had committed more than 10 million Euros for individual projects in Europe by February 2018.

-Our reliance on energy that comes from fossil fuel can no longer go on.
+Our reliance on energy that comes from fossil fuels can no longer go on.
 Innovative energy companies are doing their bit yet in many cases progress is too slow.
-As a result, crowdfunding offers communities, entrepreneurs and businesses the chance to take control.
+As a result, crowdfunding offers communities, entrepreneurs, and businesses the chance to take control.

 We still need vast amounts of investment in large projects on a global scale.
 Meanwhile, the small projects driven by entrepreneurs and investors will prove more important moving forward., A chunk of these projects will demonstrate that crowdfunding certainly enables us to turn to renewable energy as an alternative.